 Security is a trade-off; it comes at the cost of money, time, convenience, capabilities, and liberties.
 That’s the gist of Schneier on Security, a collection of essays and articles on security.

-Schneier’s arguments are clear, sensible, concise (mostly), and usually convincing: most security initiatives in the wake of 9/11 have been counterproductive or ill-advised; civil liberties provide safety from mis-use of power and should not be sacrificed lightly; people tend to over-react to rare risks; terrorism is incredibly rare and measures should be proportional; guard foremost against the root cause of a risk, not particular tactics; current airline and airport security is mostly theatre; data-mining is overrated (credit-card fraud excepted); security is a system, not a thing; security is a trade-off.
+Schneier’s arguments are clear, sensible, concise, and convincing: most security initiatives in the wake of 9⁄11 have been counterproductive or ill-advised; civil liberties provide safety from mis-use of power and should not be sacrificed lightly; people tend to over-react to rare risks; terrorism is incredibly rare and measures should be proportional; guard foremost against the root cause of a risk, not particular tactics; current airline and airport security is mostly theatre; data-mining is overrated (credit-card fraud excepted); security is a system, not a thing; security is a trade-off.

-The essays are non-technical, organised by topic, easily digestible, but they overlap; the book lacks a tight exposition of a coherent security “theory” (if Schneier wrote that book I would definitely buy it).
+The essays are non-technical, organised by topic, and easily digestible.
+They do overlap and the book lacks a tight exposition of a coherent security theory (if Schneier wrote that book I would definitely buy it).
 Most of the essays are good, but the following stand out and are well worth your time:

 - What the Terrorists Want